National Institute of Advanced Studies

-National Institute of Advanced Studies (NIAS) is a premier institute in India engaged in interdisciplinary and multidisciplinary research in natural sciences, social sciences, arts and humanities.
-It was founded by J. R. D. Tata for providing an avenue for administrators, managers and social leaders for interaction and exchange of information with notable academics in the areas of science, arts and humanities.
-With these objectives, the institute conducts multi-level research programmes and mentors talented doctoral students.
+National Institute of Advanced Studies (NIAS) is an Indian multidisciplinary research institute.
 The institution, based in Bengaluru, in the south Indian state of Karnataka, started functioning on 20 June 1988 with Dr. Raja Ramanna as its founder director.

 Overview

 The National Institute of Advanced Studies was conceived by Jehangir Ratanji Dadabhoy Tata, a businessman and a pioneer of Indian aviation, who envisaged the institute to act as a meeting ground for the intellectuals of India for exchange views and ideas.
 The institute came into being on 20 June 1988, registered as a society under the Karnataka Societies Registration Regulation Act with Raja Ramanna, the Indian physicist, as the founder director.
 During a short period when he joined the central government as a Minister of State, C. N. R. Rao held the responsibilities of the director as the honorary director (pro tempore).
 Ramanna returned to NIAS and stayed with the institute until his superannuation in July 1997 to hand over the directorship to Roddam Narasimha who headed NIAS until March 2004.
 The next director, K. Kasturirangan, was with NIAS from April 2004 until August 2009 and the leadership changed hands to V. S. Ramamurthy, in September 2009.
 Baldev Raj became the director of the institute in 2014, and served the office until his untimely demise on January 6, 2018.
-V. S. Ramamurthy, the former director of the institute was called in as the interim director.
-Shailesh Nayak took the charge of the institute's directorship in March 2018.
+V. S. Ramamurthy, the former director of the institute, was called in as the interim director.
+Shailesh Nayak assumed the directorship in March 2018.

-National Institute of Advanced Studies is involved in four areas of activities such as research, analysis, publications and education.
+The National Institute of Advanced Studies is involved in four areas of activities such as research, analysis, publications and education.
 It acts as a platform for advanced research in the disciplines of sciences, arts, and humanities.
 The research findings are compiled and disseminated through printed literature, personal interactions, lectures and conferences.
 The centre works as a forum for the social and political leaders and academics to interact with each other for interdisciplinary exchange of knowledge and information.
 Besides regular courses, it also started PhD programmes in 2004.

 NIAS is located within the campus of the Indian Institute of Science, Bengaluru, with an extent of five acres earmarked for the institute's activities.
 The campus houses lecture halls, conference facilities, theatre and an auditorium, J. R. D. Tata Auditorium, named after its founder.
 The institute maintains a well stocked library and has accommodation facilities for guests and visitors.

+In 2022, NIAS produced a documentary film called Keni: Preserving Indigenous Food Culture about the indigenous food culture and ways of life of the Mullukuruman, a scheduled tribal community who inhabits the Wayanad.
+This film is directed by Sukanya G and cinematography done by Midhun Eravil.